aviguptatx/avig/content/posts/voting.md

 ## Voting EV
 The EV of a vote ranges from $84 (Idaho) to $97k (Alaska).
 A vote in Alaska is ~1000 times more valuable than a vote in Idaho (regardless of the value one assigns to the election itself).
 The chance of a vote swinging the entire election ranges from ~1 in 6 billion in Idaho to ~1 in 5 million in Alaska.

 Oh, and then there is DC, where a voter has an astronomically small \\(3.02\times 10^{-22}\\) chance of swinging an election.
-Put another way, if a DC voter had these chances and voted in a separate election for every single grain of sand on Earth, they would only have about a 0.2% chance of flipping a single election.
+If a DC voter had these chances and voted in a separate election for every single grain of sand on Earth, they would only have about a 0.2% chance of flipping a single election.

 ## What can I do in $NONSWING_STATE?